dhlow3/mnt-remote/README.md

 3. type mnt-remote -u to unmount drive

 ## Notes
-* script assumes there is a ~/remote directory on the client computer
+* script assumes there is a ~/remote directory on the client computer, if a different mount point is preferred replace ~/remote with the name of the preferred directory
- * change script if you'd rather the mount point be in a different directory
 * script assumes the entry point on the remote drive will be /home/user